hpsaturn/ESPNowCam/README.md

  pio run --target upload
  ```

-#### Camera CLI
+### Camera CLI

-Also I'm working in a complete Camera configurator and test suite for this library and alos other features around the ESP Cameras.
+Also I'm working in a complete Camera configurator and test suite for this library and also other features around the ESP Cameras.
 It is a project in progress, but you are able to configure and test all ESPNowCam features more easy using a CLI and manager that runs into the Camera:

 ![ESP32 Camera CLI](pictures/esp32_camera_cli_preview.jpg)
 more [here](https://github.com/hpsaturn/esp32-camera-cli).